code4recovery/12-step-meeting-list/readme.txt

 == Changelog ==

 = 3.17.2 =
-* Try to make meetings more discoverable for SEO and AI
+* Try to make meeting data more discoverable for SEO and AI

 = 3.17.1 =
 * Fix online meeting issue for Support Groups [more info](https://github.com/code4recovery/12-step-meeting-list/issues/1716)